// Version 1.0 — Human-Agent Operating Framework

 The SOUL file always references the Class Sheet.
 The Class Sheet does the heavy lifting — the SOUL file only adds what is unique to this specific Character.

 A Session is a period of active play.
 It begins with a Session Start and ends with a Save Point.
-The world keeps running while you are offline.
+Beyond the daily rhythm, the Realm has ceremonies for reflection and response.

 Player comes Online.
 Reads The Scroll — a brief from the Cleric covering what happened while Offline.
 Sets Energy: High, Medium, or Low.
 Confirms top priorities for this Session.
 Takes no more than 15 minutes.